antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 }
 ```

 The contents of `template.json` shown above are all pretty straight forward.
-One important point here regarding `sourceName`, which is an optional field.
+The `sourceName` field is an optional field that you should pay more attention to.
+I'll tell you why."
 When a user invokes `dotnet new` and specifies a new project name, by using `--name`, the project is created, and the string value for `sourceName`
 will be replaced with the value provided for `--name`.
-For example, in the `template.json` here it's set to `Sayedha.StarterWeb`.
+In the `template.json` example above, `sourceName` is set to `Sayedha.StarterWeb`.
+This enables all instances of that string to be re-written by the user-provided value specified at the commandline, with `--name`.
-This string is the same as the namespace used in the `.cs` files in this project.
+This string is also used to subsitute the namespace name in the `.cs` file for the project.
-When the template is used, all those values will be updated.
+When a new project is created with the template, these values will be updated.
 We will discuss `preferNameDirectory` later.
 Let's try out our template now and see that in action.

 Now that we have created the template, it's time to test it out.
-To start using this with `dotnet new` the first thing to do
+The first thing to do
 is to install the template.
 To do that, execute the command `dotnet new --install <PATH>` where `<PATH>` is the path to the folder containing
 `.template.config`.
 When that command is executed it will discover any template files under that path and then populate the
 list of available templates.
 The output of running that command on my machine is below.
+In the output you can see
+that the `sayedweb` template appears.

 ```
 $ dotnet new --install /Users/sayedhashimi/Documents/mycode/dotnet-new-samples/01-basic-template/SayedHa.StarterWeb